Compute

 to testa

-Information similar to the following is displayed.
-You cannot view the packet of to testa from ECS-source to ECS-test-A after running tcpdump.
-This means the reject rule works and packet to testa is not mirrored to ECS-target.
+If the information similar to the following is displayed, the packet containing "to testa" from ECS-source is not sent to ECS-test-A after running tcpdump.
+This means the reject rule works.

 [root@ecs-target ~]# tcpdump -i eth0 udp port 4789 -nne